O-Karlsson/O-karlsson.github.io/CV.md

 - Participated in meetings with commissioners.
 - Led the writing and analyses for two background papers supporting the commission’s work and co-authored four other studies.
 - Participated in making the <a href="https://doi.org/10.1007/s44197-024-00294-6" target="_blank">main report</a> which was published in the Lancet.
-- Presented results at academic conferences, seminars, and workshops.
+- Presented results at academic conferences and seminars at Duke.

 <hr class="thin">